-A Financial Coup for a Straight Play
+A Financial Coup For A Straight Play

 This week, it was announced that the Broadway production of The Curious Incident of the Dog in the Night-time has recouped its capitalization.
 The budget was reported to be $4.75 million, which is high for a straight play, though low compared to most musicals.

-is Alex Sharp, a recent Juilliard graduate who plays a 15 year-old boy with Asperger’s syndrome (although this diagnosis is never specifically mentioned in the play).
+It is even more unusual for this to happen when there are no Hollywood stars leading the cast.
+The star of The Curious Incident is Alex Sharp, a recent Juilliard graduate who plays a 15 year-old boy with Asperger’s syndrome (although this diagnosis is never specifically mentioned in the play).